 If your dog is like mine, they can’t eat their food fast enough.
 Dogs, especially puppies, learned to fight for their food and eat as quickly as possible while they were with their mom and their siblings during nursing.
 However, as they age, eating fast can cause a variety of issues including vomiting and bloat.
 Plus, dogs that eat fast can eventually have weight problems.
 The goal is to slow down their eating, filling them up in a better way.
 Enter the dog maze bowl.
 This pattern makes them work to get every morsel out of their dog dish.
 Find your perfect dog maze bowl.

 Winter is the perfect time of year for muddy paws to enter our lives.
 How do you clean them?
 There is a relatively new way to do it: the paw washer.
 What we like about them is the fact you don't have to put your dog in the sink or tub, just plunge a paw in the special paw washer.
-As there are a big variety, we suggest getting ones that fit by the size of your dog and then the cost.
-This item is relatively inexpensive and can be purchased on line or at your favorite big box retailer.
+As there is a big variety, we suggest getting ones that fit the size of your dog and then the cost.
+This item is relatively inexpensive and can be purchased online or at your favorite big-box retailer.
+Fluent Woof did research on the best Dog Paw Washers, complete with reviews!

-Why rely on your neighbors to help you find your dog when you can rely on your phone in real time?
-Plus, pet trackers have come a long way to be a more affordable.
+Why rely on your neighbors to help you find your dog when you can rely on your phone in real-time?
+Plus, pet trackers have come a long way to be more affordable.
 There are some that use GPS and others that use Bluetooth.
 Be sure you check the distance in its range.
-Some trackers have can alert you can turn on if your pet gets out of a safe zone, like a fenced in yard.
+Some trackers have an alert you can turn on if your pet gets out of a safe zone, like a fenced-in yard.
 Others have smaller alert zones and are more for if your pet is lost somewhere in the house.
+PC Magazine did a review on the best pet trackers and collars.

 There are all sorts of subscription services out there.
 There is even a subscription service that will find a subscription service FOR YOU!
 So once you have your favorite subscription service, you may think about getting one for your dog too.
 You can shower them with toys, goodies and more.
 Did you know you could also give them a subscription that is healthy?
 When you subscribe to Glyde Mobility Chews, you are giving your dog joint protection all year long.
 Simply add a Glyde subscription to your cart and renew as often as you want: every 30 days, 60 days or even 120 days apart.
 This is a great gift for dogs because Glyde helps keep your dog active and youthful!